Edward Scissorhands: Legacy

 Burton cites Edward Scissorhands as epitomizing his most personal work.
-The film is also Burton's first collaboration with actor Johnny Depp and cinematographer Stefan Czapsky.
+The film is also Burton's first collaboration with Depp and cinematographer Stefan Czapsky.
 In October 2008, the Hallmark Channel purchased the television rights.
 Metal band Motionless in White have a song entitled "Scissorhands (The Last Snow)", with its lyrics written about the film in homage to its legacy and impact on the gothic subculture.
+Additionally, metal band Ice Nine Kills wrote and performed the song "The World in My Hands" on their fifth studio album, The Silver Scream.

-In 2012, Depp reprised his role in the Family Guy episode "Lois Comes Out of Her Shell".
+In 2012, Depp reprised his role in the Family Guy episode "Lois Comes Out of Her Shell"; in the cutaway, Edward takes up a babysitter job and promises to the parents to make sure the baby is handled with as much care and fragility as possible; within seconds of going into the nursery, he suddenly remerges, declaring "it's dead".

 An extinct lobster-like sea creature called Kootenichela deppi is named after Depp because of its scissor-like claws.

 From 2014 to 2015, IDW Publishing released an Edward Scissorhands comic book series which serves as a sequel and takes place several decades after the film.
 The series consists of ten issues which have been collected in two trade paperbacks.
 It was written by Kate Leth with art by Drew Rausch.

 An ad for the Cadillac Lyriq, an electric car with hands-free driving features, premiered during Super Bowl LV and is based on the film; it features Ryder reprising her role as Kim, now mother to Edward's son Edgar (played by Timothée Chalamet).

+In October 2024, Fortnite released a new character skin featuring Edward Scissorhands.

 Stage adaptations

-A theatrical ballet adaptation by the British choreographer Matthew Bourne premiered at Sadler's Wells Theatre in London in November 2005.
+A theatrical dance adaptation by the British choreographer Matthew Bourne premiered at Sadler's Wells Theatre in London in November 2005.
 After an 11-week season, the production toured the UK, Asia and the United States.
 The British director Richard Crawford directed a stage adaptation of the Tim Burton film, which had its world premiere on June 25, 2010, at The Brooklyn Studio Lab and ended July 3.

-In popular culture

-Johnnie Scissorhands is the name of a EP by American rapper Lil Johnnie.

-"Edward Sausage Fangs" is a song by Australian punk band Frenzal Rhomb, poking fun at a young man working at a pizza shop dressed in gothic clothing.